commercialhaskell/stack/doc/GUIDE.md

   default.
 You can also view the remote snapshots using `stack ls snapshots remote`.
 It also supports option for viewing only lts (`-l`) and nightly (`-n`) snapshots.
-* `stack list-dependencies` lists all of the packages and versions used for a project
+* `stack ls dependencies` lists all of the packages and versions used for a project
 * `stack sig` subcommand can help you with GPG signing & verification
     * `sign` will sign an sdist tarball and submit the signature to